 You'll enter into a huge living room with a sofa (which converts into an additional bed) and a coffee table.
 A minibar is located on the opposite wall, where you may prepare some coffee and find some snacks.

 To get to the bedroom, you have to walk through the bathroom, which features her and his sinks, a close shower and toilets, and our favorite, a large bathtub overlooking the lagoon.
-We ADORE the bathroom, which opens onto the lagoon for a relaxing bath with a view.
+I ADORE the bathroom, which opens onto the lagoon for a relaxing bath with a view.
 Add some flowers for the ultimate Polynesian experience.

 On the deck, you'll find a table for breakfast and lunch with a view, as well as lounge chairs.
 Some bungalows feature a little plunge pool, which is ideal for relaxing.